eolementhe/guide/guide.md

 ![workflow-monitoring-pause-task](images/workflow-monitoring-pause-task.png)

-**Paused :** the workflow include a Pause block so when the pause block is encountered, platform wait for the user to validate or refused the pause to continue.
+**Paused :** If Pause block is encountered, platform wait for the user to validate or refused the pause.

 ![workflow-monitoring-partial-task](images/workflow-monitoring-partial-task.png)

-**Partial :** workflow are about executing and delivering correctly.
-But some tasks or files have not been executed correctly and are in error.
+**Partial :** workflow had execute all tasks but some tasks have not been executed correctly.

 ![workflow-monitoring-completed-task](images/workflow-monitoring-completed-task.png)

-**Completed :** workflow are about executing and delivering correctly.
-All tasks or files in the workflow were executed correctly.
+**Completed :** workflow  is execute and deliver correctly.
+All tasks of the workflow were executed correctly.

 </details>